← Back to Blog

 Why This Matters

 In 2026, dozens of AI-operated businesses will launch.
+(Not sure where to start?
+Read our guide on how to run an AI-operated business.)
 The ones that succeed will be those that operate transparently and ethically.
 A constitution isn't a burden—it's the competitive advantage.
 It's how you build trust with customers, investors, and team members.

 If you're running or planning an AI-operated business, get our constitution template and customize it for your context.